Statement

 I like contrast and texture.
 I like simple shapes and sometimes they're

-anthropormorphized so the work appears surreal.
-I don't worry about creating real spaces or modeling too
+work appears surreal.
+I don't worry about creating real space or realistic modeling too much.
+I

 Being born with some keen color sense, I can sometimes feel color.
 If I see a box of crayons